ambehnam/moose/framework/doc/content/source/kernels/KernelScalarBase.md

 !listing framework/src/kernels/ADDiffusion.C id=ad-residual
          re=ADDiffusion::precomputeQpResidual.*?}
-         caption=The C++ pre-computed portions of the weak-form residual statement of [weak-form] as implemented in the ADDiffusion kernel.
+         caption=The C++ pre-computed portions of the weak-form residual statement of  as implemented in the ADDiffusion kernel.

 including automatic differentiation description for those augmentation classes that I describe.